LucaZampierin/ABABSE/README.md

-# ABSE2
+# ABABSE2
 Code for the bachelor thesis 'An Unsupervised Approach for Aspect-Based Sentiment Analysis Using Attentional Neural Models' by Luca Zampierin (2021).
 The code is an adaptation of the scripts made available by Truşcǎ, Wassenberg, Frasincar & Dekker (2020).

 In this project, three novel unsupervised attentional neural network models for Aspect-Based Sentiment CLassification (ABSC) are introduced.
-The first two models, Aspect-Based Sentiment Extraction 1 (ABSE1) and Aspect-Based Sentiment Extraction 2 (ABSE2), are inspired by the work done by He, Lee, Ng, & Dahlmeier (2017).
+The first two models, Attention-Based Aspect-Based Sentiment Extraction 1 (ABABSE1) and Attention-Based Aspect-Based Sentiment Extraction 2 (ABABSE2), are inspired by the work done by He, Lee, Ng, & Dahlmeier (2017).
 The third model, Unsupervised Left-Center-Right separated neural network with Rotatory attention (Uns-LCR-Rot), is an unsupervised adaptation of the LCR-Rot model proposed by Zheng and Xia (2018).
-ABSE2 is concluded to be the best performing one.
+ABABSE2 is concluded to be the best performing one.

 ## Installation